Free College Starts Here. Do you qualify? Click here

 • The test will be taken on the computer.

-• The Radiologic Technology Program does not require a minimum score.
+• The Radiologic Technology Program does not require a minimum score, but the higher the score earned; the more points awarded on the Ranking Sheet.

 • TEAS results are available immediately upon completion of the exam.